 It’s simple, sleek, and elegant.

-Long curls may not be the easiest to manage, but when it’s done properly there really is no competition.
+Long hair may not be the easiest to manage, but when it’s done properly there really is no competition.

 The goatee with chinstrap is a goatee variant